Bakken formation: Environmental Effects

 There are many negative consequences to the environment that come from activity on the Bakken oil formation, The Bakken Formation is considered a “carbon bomb” by PBS podcast host Ethan Brown, or a fossil fuel initiative projected to release more than one billion tons of carbon throughout its operational lifespan.
 The Bakken oil and gas field is also responsible for the leaking of large amounts of methane.
-Both CO_{2} and methane are amongst some of the most prominent and harmful gasses that contribute to air pollution.
+Both CO_{2} and methane are amongst some of the most prominent and harmful gasses that contribute to air pollution and increased GHG emissions resulting in climate change.

 There are also a host of other environmental impacts coming out of the region including disruption of natural ecosystems and pollution.
 An article by the National Park Service concerning Theodore Roosevelt National Park, which takes up a portion of the Bakken region, found that the practices in the region can result in many environmental harms.
 The fracking which occurs can result in the harm and displacement of vital habitat for native plants and animals.
 Fracking in the region can also result in ground and water pollution from spilled oil and fracking fluids.
 In just one week, more than 60 spills were reported in North Dakota's Bakken oil and gas fields in 2024.
 Man camps that house workers also contribute to pollution.
 In one instance, a camp outside of Williston was shut down after allowing sewage to discharge openly over the property.